Aoshima, Ehime: Geography

-Overview
+History

 Originally, Aoshima was an uninhabited island.
 The village was formed in 1639 by the collective relocation of 16 families and their descendants from Sakoshi Village in Banshu (now Sakoshi, Akō city), and developed as a sardine fishing village with a secondary farming industry.

-Aoshima was a fishing village supported by the sardine trade; the fishermen would bring cats with them to control the rodent problem, eventually leaving cats on the island as they departed.
-That's when the cat population began growing.
-Eventually, the cat population grew thanks to the support of locals.
 However, over the years, the sardine trade has dwindled, and the majority of people have abandoned the island to seek a better life on the mainland.

-The Aoshima Elementary School was closed in March 1979 and has since been used as a community center, and is currently used as a temporary accommodation facility for visitors to the island.
+Aoshima Elementary School was closed in March 1979 and converted into a community center.
+It is currently used as a temporary accommodation facility for visitors to the island.

-As of 2024, the number of off-limit areas in Aoshima is increasing.
+Since 2024, the number of restricted areas on Aoshima has been increasing.
 The road leading to the breakwater has been closed off.
-Entry to areas inhabited by islanders is prohibited.
-Due to weather conditions (typhoons, heavy rains, strong winds), abandoned houses have collapsed and blocked some roads.
-There is a possibility that the island will become uninhabited in five years.
+Entry to areas inhabited by residents is also prohibited.
+Due to weather conditions – typhoons, heavy rains, and strong winds – abandoned houses have collapsed and blocked some roads.
+There is a possibility that the island will become uninhabited within the next five years.

 Population

 In 1945, the island was a fishing village with a population of approximately 900.
 The number of households peaked at 165 in 1960.

 In 2013, the island was estimated to be home to 50 residents.
 In 2018, Ehime Shimbun reported that the population had decreased to 13 with an average age of "over 75".
 In 2019, The Asahi Shimbun Globe reported that only six residents remained on the island.
-The island attracts tourists who visit the cats and give them food.

-The feline population of the island has been reported as between 120 and 130 between 2015 and 2018.

-In February 2018, it was reported by Ehime Shimbun that all cats on the island would be spayed or neutered to lower the feline population as a response to the declining human population.
-By October, 210 cats had been spayed and neutered, with another estimated 10 cats uncaptured that had been hidden by an old resident who opposed the program.

-The New York Times reported on 10 May 2023, that the island's human population has dropped to five.
+The New York Times reported on 10 May 2023 that the island's human population had dropped to five.

-In December 2024, the inhabitants are only 4 elderly people and 80 cats, the last ones all aged over seven, and of which a third is battling illnesses, including blindness and respiratory diseases, caused by decades of inbreeding.